 An Antipodean travel company serving World Travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers on escorted small group tours as a couple or solo traveller.
+Providing adventure and educational programs to small groups since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Austria that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Austria or our other tours.